-Funeral Potatoes, aka cheesy potatoes, is a crowd-pleasing dish that got its name from being a classic casserole being served at post-funeral luncheons for the family.
-Perhaps a sad title for such a tasty dish, it just goes to show how comforting these cheesy potatoes are.
-These easy-to-make potatoes are perfect for your next meal or upcoming potluck!
+Funeral Potatoes, aka cheesy potatoes, is a crowd-pleasing dish that got its name from being a classic casserole being served at post-funeral luncheons.
+Perhaps a sad title for such a tasty dish, but it just goes to show how comforting these cheesy potatoes are.
+Funeral Potatoes are easy-to-make and are perfect for your next meal or upcoming potluck!

-Using a mixing bowl, thaw the potatoes in the fridge overnight, or you can spread them out on a pan and warm them up on low in the oven for around 20 minutes.
+Using a mixing bowl, thaw the potatoes in the fridge overnight.
+Alternatively, you can spread them out on a pan and warm them up on low in the oven for around 20 minutes.

-Preheat your oven to 350 degrees F (or 176 degrees C).
-In another mixing bowl, combine the cream of chicken soup, sour cream, 6 Tbsp of melted butter, dried minced onion, pepper, and salt.
+In another mixing bowl, combine the cream of chicken soup, sour cream, 6 tablespoons of the melted butter, dried minced onion, salt, and pepper.
 Mix together thoroughly.

-Next, add in the thawed potatoes and your shredded cheese into the bowl, mix it all together.
-Once combined, transfer the potato mixture evenly into a single layer in a 9x13 inch baking sheet.
+Once combined, transfer the potato mixture evenly into a single layer in a 9x13-inch baking dish.

-In a sealable bag, lightly crush your cornflakes with your hands or a rolling pin.
-Then, add in the remaining butter, mixing it all together.
-When the mixture is combined, sprinkle it evenly over the potatoes and other ingredients in your baking sheet.
+In a sealable bag, lightly crush the pan cornflakes with your hands or a rolling pin.
+Add in the remaining butter, mixing it all together.

 When the cornflake mixture is combined, sprinkle it evenly over the potatoes and other ingredients in your baking dish.